 For many years, people have used Richard Bolles’ prioritizing grid to help with this problem, but the paper version in What Color Is Your Parachute? can be cumbersome and so I am, with the permission of the author, offering a web version which is easier to use.

-The electronic grid comes in two formats.
+The web prioritizing grid on this site comes in two formats.

 The second format allows you to specify how many items you want to prioritize.
-Choose a number from the selection menu below, then click the button and a grid will appear with exactly the number of items you requested.
+Choose a number from the selection menu below, then click the button and a grid will appear with the number of items requested.

 “Wow!
 Wow!
 Wow!
 I cannot believe I ran into this!
 Thank you!
 Thank you!
 Thank you!
 I read this many years ago in one of the Parachute books, but believe or not, have never put it into practice.
 Now I find myself overwhelmed by my to-do list, and kept thinking there must be a better way.
 So I did a Google search and found you.
 Wow!
 How did you guys create this automated version?
 I plan to use it all the time, and look forward to learning more about your organization.”